Charging your Electrified Vehicle (BEV & PHEV)

 What's the difference between Plug-in Hybrid and Battery Electric Vehicle charging?

-PHEVs have smaller batteries than BEVs, so they charge faster using a home or public charger.
+PHEVs have smaller batteries than BEVs, so they typically require less energy to charge to full capacity, whether at home or at a public charging station.
 BEVs have larger batteries that take longer to recharge but offer a longer driving range on electric power alone.
-Both can use standard AC chargers, while BEVs can also use DC fast chargers for a quicker top-up when you’re on the go.
+Both PHEVs and BEVs are compatible with standard AC charging and DC fast charging for added convenience.

 What happens if my Plug-in Hybrid Vehicle runs out of charge?

-If your PHEV’s battery runs low, the petrol engine automatically kicks in and the car switches to Hybrid mode.
-It continues to drive while self-charging, giving you the range you need to complete your journey until you can recharge.
+If your PHEV’s battery runs low, the petrol engine automatically activates and the car switches to Hybrid mode, giving you the range you need to complete your journey until you can recharge.

 What happens if my Battery Electric Vehicle runs out of charge?